SSD2015/219244/Schedule.md

+### Week 7 Lab
+1. Every team will demo their application.
+2. Discuss and submit the Design Pattern assignment from week 6.
+3. Report results of your retrospective meeting to the TAs individually.
+    * In the Roadmap below it lists what you should have by the end of EL1.
+Check that you've done them.
+4. Create plan for EL2.
+Review your plan and issues from EL1 for any work backlog you need to add to EL2.

+### Assignment for Week 7
+* Post your iteration plan in project repo as 'Iteration Plan EL2.md`

+---
 ### Roadmap for Next Four Weeks
 We are starting Elaboration Iteration 1.
 Your team will identify features to implement in EL1.
 To keep all teams on track, TAs and I will choose a common set of features we want all projects to implement.

 By the end of EL1 you must have a running, deployable application.
 You must also have good documentation, including a better set of requirements (as UC and Supplemental Requirements) and some design documentation, which you will bundle into a _Software Architecture Document_.
 The SAD is for developers, so it isn't as rigorous as the SRS, but it should be accurate and complete.
 Record important _design decisions_ in the SAD.
 Your Web Frameworks review is a design decision.

 During EL1, we'll study some useful technology.
 I hope to cover Unit Testing, Logging, Persistence, and a few design patterns.
 We will introduce and require teams to use _Issue Tracking_ and Milestones using Github and Waffle.io, and Git _branches_ for development.

 ---
 ### Week 6 Lab